Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 Walkie-talkies (or two-way radios) allow you to stay in touch with others over short to medium-range distances.

-Although they have limited range compared to mobile phones, they’re free to use (so you don’t have to worry about running out of credit), can be used in areas where there’s no mobile reception and if you invest in a waterproof model you don’t have to worry about dropping it in the ocean or getting caught in a rain-storm.
+Although they have limited range compared to cell phones, they’re free to use (so you don’t have to worry about running out of credit), can be used in areas where there’s no mobile reception and if you invest in a waterproof radio you don’t have to worry about dropping it in the ocean or getting caught in a rain-storm (or worse, if you happen to fall overboard).

 So, if you’re out kayaking or fishing in a remote area for a couple of days, a waterproof two-way radio is essential.
 And of course, they’re not just for staying in touch (and repeatedly saying “over and out”) with your friends.